ItsWachira/Hashnode_Blog_Posts/cl7g36hko0ctd1cnvd6z9c34o.md

 ## Setting Up Database and Initial NodeJs File
 Create a project folder on your machine.
-On your terminal, type > npm init to set up the project with basic details.
+On your terminal, type npm init to set up the project with basic details.

-Run the below command inside the folder.
+Run the command below inside the folder.

 ```